The Springfield Boiler Co., established in 1890, operated for 73 years in the 1900 block of East Capitol Avenue.

-The firm produced a variety of steam boilers for power plants, breweries and manufacturers in general.
+The firm, originally named Springfield Boiler and Manufacturing Co., produced a variety of steam boilers for power plants, breweries and manufacturers in general.

 “The Springfield Boiler Company, since its founding in 1890, has specialized exclusively in the design, fabrication and erection of highly efficient … economical steam generating equipment,” according to a brochure published in 1955, when the company was a division of the John W. Hobbs Co.
 “For sixty-five years, the company has had an outstanding record in contributing to the advancement of power plant boiler design.”

 Springfield Boiler’s customers included power plants in New York City, Oklahoma City and Fort Lauderdale, Fla., along with Anheuser-Busch, John Deere and Caterpillar, Doug Pokorski wrote in a 2003 State Journal-Register article.
 Boilers from Springfield also powered U.S. commercial shipping in both world wars.

 In Springfield, its boilers were used by City Water, Light and Power, the Capitol complex and the St. Nicholas Hotel.

 The boiler company was sold to a Chicago investor in 1946, but came back under local control when Hobbs purchased it in 1953.
 Springfield Boiler became a separate operation, though still controlled by John Hobbs, when the Hobbs firm merged with Stewart Warner in 1955.